About Me

 And behold another set of gems of mathematical exposition.

-And now an essay about programming.
+And now an essay about programming [and don't forget the classic wat].

 Music